just-Luka/videoUpload/README.md

 # videoUpload

-A flutter app where you can upload your video from gallery and run it!
+Here you can upload your video from gallery collect it together and run it!

 Note - videos are not saving on cloud!